deltazita/Bulk-LoRa/README.md

 Bulk-LoRa
 ==============

-It is an event-based simulator for LoRa-based transmissions written in Perl
+This is an event-based simulator for LoRa-based transmissions written in Perl